sepukus/hugo-cms-test/site/content/_index.md

       pool their knowledge and resources and work with each other in a collaborative, non-competitive way, more sustainable outcomes can be achieved for our people, and for the wider community.
-  - info1: working Australians either have mental ill-health or are carers of someone with mental ill-health
-    statType1: m
-    info2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
-    statType2: b
-    info3: of employees do not seek help, and less than 3% use an Employee Assistance Program
-    statType3: "%"
-    stat_number_1: 3
-    stat_number_2: 12.8
-    stat_number_3: 70
-    stat_info_1: working Australians either have mental ill-health or are carers of someone with mental ill-health
-    stat_info_2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
-    stat_info_3: of employees do not seek help, and less than 3% use an Employee Assistance Program
-    statInfo1: working Australians either have mental ill-health or are carers of someone with mental ill-health
-    statInfo2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
-    statInfo3: of employees do not seek help, and less than 3% use an Employee Assistance Program
-    statNumber1: 3
-    statNumber2: 12.8
-    statNumber3: 70
-    stat_type_1: m
-    stat_type_2: b
-    stat_type_3: "%"
-    type: statistics
 ---